-(iv) Accounting for Certain Hybrid Financial Instruments:
+(v) Accounting for certain hybrid financial instruments:

-In February 2006, the FASB issued SFAS No. 155, "Accounting for Certain Hybrid Financial Instruments, an amendment of FASB No. 133 and 140, ("SFAS 155")".
+In February 2006, the FASB issued SFAS No. 155, Accounting for Certain Hybrid Financial Instruments, an amendment of FASB No. 133 and 140, ("SFAS 155").
 SFAS 155 permits fair value remeasurement for any hybrid financial instrument that contains an embedded derivative that otherwise would require bifurcation in accordance with the provisions of SFAS No. 133, "Accounting for Derivative Instruments and Hedging Activities."
 The Company will adopt SFAS 155 in fiscal year 2007.
-The Company is currently assessing the impact of SFAS 155 on its consolidated financial statements.
+The Company is currently assessing the impact of the adoption of SFAS 155.